rootiest/zippy-klipper_config/guides/README.md

 ## [Advanced Macro Techniques](GUIDE-variables.md) (WIP)

 Learn more advanced techniques you can use in your macros.

-This guide will cover parameters, variables and types, gcode_variables, persistant_variables, the printer object, delayed_gcode, and more.
+Covers parameters, variables and types, gcode_variables, persistant_variables, the printer object, delayed_gcode, and more.

 __This guide is still incomplete and unfinished.__